CascadingCascade/Cassidy-Guides/Do-It-Yourself NFA regex.md

-Since an empty input can be interpreted as an arbitrary numbers of empty characters, and an arbitrary number of empty characters can be interpreted as existing between two normal characters, the starting state in the image actually should be consider as six states superimposed on each other.
+Since an empty input can be interpreted as an arbitrary numbers of empty characters, and an arbitrary number of empty characters can be interpreted as existing between two normal characters, the starting state in the image actually can be consider as six states superimposed on each other.
 We need to account for this by adding all states reachable by inputting empty characters to `newStates` pool.
 The `findEmpty()` helper function is define thus:
 ```c